-For more than 20 years, the Ramones never let up, giving all they had every time they stepped on stage.
-On Aug.
-6, 1996, after 2,263 shows, it all came to an end at the Palace in Hollywood, Calif.
+The Ramones never let up, giving all they had every time they stepped on stage for more than 20 years.
+It all came to an end on Aug.
+6, 1996 at the Palace in Hollywood, after 2,263 shows.

 The writing had been on the wall as cracks within the band kept getting larger.
 Never able to break into the "big leagues" in terms of sales, the band chugged along but fewer and fewer were taking notice.
 Despite the obvious influence the Ramones had on "Generation X"-era era rockers like Nirvana, Green Day and others, to the kids of the era, they were old news.
 By the mid-'90s, the end was inevitable.

-The band issued a final LP, Adios Amigos, in July 1995 and the band joined the Lollapalooza tour of 1996 for a month of dates with Metallica and Soundgarden headlining.
-“If this is the last show the Ramones do, then it’s an insult to the intelligence of the world and a shame for rock and roll,” said Lemmy of Motorhead in an interview the night of the final gig.
-“They are one of the best bands you’ve ever seen.
+"If this is the last show the Ramones do, then it's an insult to the intelligence of the world and a shame for rock and roll," said Lemmy of Motorhead in an interview on the night of their final gig.
+"They are one of the best bands you've ever seen.
 Neglect them at your peril.
 They will teach you everything about rock and roll.
-Everything about rock and roll was in those songs, and if they’re gone, then it’s a damn shame.”
+Everything about rock and roll was in those songs, and if they're gone, then it's a damn shame."

-The final show wrapped up with a cover of the Dave Clark Five classic “Any Way You Want It,” with guest Eddie Vedder of Pearl Jam (a close friend of guitarist Johnny Ramone).
-“We did the show, then afterwards, nobody said a thing,” recalled drummer Marky Ramone.
-“Nobody said goodbye to each other.”
+The final show wrapped up with a cover of the Dave Clark Five classic "Any Way You Want It," with guest Eddie Vedder of Pearl Jam (a close friend of guitarist Johnny Ramone).
+"We did the show, then afterwards, nobody said a thing," drummer Marky Ramone later recalled.
+"Nobody said goodbye to each other."

 After the last chords rang out, the band just walked away.
 "I said nothing to the other guys, I just walked out – it was the way I lived my life," guitarist Johnny Ramone told Rolling Stone.
 "Of course, I was really feeling loss of some sort.
 I just didn't want to admit it."